Archery: Instinctive or intuitive shooting

-Intuitive shooting is a style of shooting that includes the barebow aiming method that relies heavily upon the subconscious mind, proprioception, and motor/muscle memory to make aiming adjustments; the term used to refer to a general category of archers who did not use a mechanical or fixed sight.
+Instinctive shooting is a style of shooting that includes the barebow aiming method that relies heavily upon the subconscious mind, proprioception, and motor/muscle memory to make aiming adjustments; the term used to refer to a general category of archers who did not use a mechanical or fixed sight.
 In other words, it is shooting "by feel."

 Gap shooting

 Gap shooting is an aiming method used by instinctive shooters.
 It involves consciously focusing on the tip of the arrow while maintaining awareness of the target.
 The archer must adjust the arrow's trajectory by gauging the distance between the arrow tip and the target, ensuring accurate shots.

 Physics

 Mongol archers during the time of the Mongol conquests used a smaller bow suitable for horse archery.
 BnF.
 MS. Supplément Persan 1113.
 1430–1434 AD.

 When a projectile is thrown by hand, the speed of the projectile is determined by the kinetic energy imparted by the thrower's muscles performing work.
 However, the energy must be imparted over a limited distance (determined by arm length) and therefore (because the projectile is accelerating) over a limited time.
 As such, the limiting factor is not work but rather power, which determines how much energy can be added in the limited time available.
 Power generated by muscles, however, is limited by force–velocity relationship, and even at the optimal contraction speed for power production, total work by the muscle is less than half of what it would be if the muscle contracted over the same distance at slow speeds, resulting in less than 1/4 the projectile launch velocity possible without the limitations of the force–velocity relationship.